psu13/mutable-hakyll/posts/photo-realistic.md

 <img height=500 src="http://astro.christone.net/jupiter/j20240117a_cgo.jpg"></a>

-But, having the phone do this for you and then posting the shiny purple results on social media without careful disclosure and people will suddenly start complaining about you.
+But, having the phone do this for you and then posting the shiny purple results on social media without careful disclosure and people will suddenly start complaining about it.

 I can understand people being a bit confused about the nature of "night mode" picture taking with modern phone cameras.
 It should not be possible.
 I get it.
 I have some